Building your freelance proofreader website

 Wix A drag-and-drop builder aimed at beginners.
 It offers a quick setup and easy editing.
 Can feel limiting as your site grows.

-There are more options available than just these three platforms – these are probably the most well-known.
-I would advise doing your research to find a platform that suits you.
-The best platform is usually the one you can realistically maintain.
+There are more options available than just these three platforms, but these are probably the most well-known.
+I would advise doing your research to find the platform that suits you best.
+This is usually the one you can realistically maintain.
 A simple, updated site will always outperform a complex but neglected one.

 Free or paid-for?

 Free plans can look tempting, but they usually come with ads, branded domains and fewer features.
 For a proofreading business, a paid-for plan is usually worth it.
-Your own domain name, better design control and a professional email address make a difference.
+Your own domain name, better design control and a professional email address make a world of difference to your credibility as a business.

 What every proofreader website should include